 He was jet black with bright green eyes and a shiny, flush coat of fur.
 He was perfectly healthy and sporting a new-looking collar.
 Someone was missing him.
 I gave him a few strokes to reassure him.
 Then I gathered him up and made for the highway.
 However, I had a problem: in order to climb up to the highway, I needed both hands.
 One was already occupied holding on to the cat.
 I attempted to stuff him into my flannel shirt, next to my t-shirt, but he balked at the plan.
 After several attempts, I was beginning to be irritated.
 “Just who do you think I’m doing this for anyway?”
 I asked him.
 At that, the the inflection of his voice changed to one resembling apology.
 He seemed to be saying, “I’m sorry, but I’m a cat.
 I can’t let you twist me up and jam me somewhere I don’t want to go.”
 I resolved the problem by taking off my flannel shirt, wrapping it around him (with much struggling), buttoning the buttons about him, and knotting the sleeves around my neck.
 Now with my hands free and the cat dangling from my neck, with nothing but his head and front paws protruding from the shirt, I began the climb.
 Up I went, quickly reaching the embankment, crossing the highway and descending the embankment on the other side.

 Once on the ground, I untied my reluctant passenger and set him on the grass.
 I half expected him to bolt as soon as he felt the earth beneath his paws.
 But instead he glanced around, sniffed the air, and looked straight up at me.
 I saw a glint of recognition in his green eyes; he was aware that I was responsible for his making it back down to the ground safely.
-Now, having been thrust into my intimate care through no choice of his own and emerging whole, the gauntlet of trust had been cleared.
+He had been thrust into my intimate care through no choice of his own and emerged whole.
+The gauntlet of trust had been cleared.
 He stood next to me on the grass for a few moments, unconcerned.
 Then, his food bowl calling, he sauntered off into the warm afternoon.